abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 d.ports           = ['3000:3000']
 ```

-This forwards ports from the container to the host machine.
-I forward the common Rails development server port (3000) so that on my host machine browser I can visit `http://localhost:3000`.
+I forward the common Rails development server port so that on my host machine browser I can visit `http://localhost:3000`.
 Once I harden this image for staging/production, I will probably be `EXPOSE`ing port 80, so I expect this config to change soon.

 ```
 d.link('gun_crawler_web_postgres:postgres')